Main page

 It is true that you simply do not get the density of wildlife in a shade garden.
 With less sunshine, there is less food production and that affects all the animals up the food chain.
 However, beautiful and floriferous shade gardens are easily achieved and you can still attract a decent amount of wildlife.
 I would also say that if aesthetics are important to you, then you should place greater emphasis on leaf textures in shade gardens because the leaves in shady areas do not get burnt by the sun and look better.

 A great way to landscape a shady area is to replicate a woodland garden.
 Many plants in our native woodlands have, in addition to great foliage, stunning flowers and berries.
-They include a lot of ephemeral plants, which will completely disappear on you by July.
+They include a lot of ephemeral plants which require light in early spring before trees leaf out, but which will completely disappear on you by July.
 Unless you really enjoy looking at bare patches for most of the summer, it is best to mix ephemerals that flower early with plants that remain in leaf over the whole growing season.

 Blue Cohosh emerging